sahildesai21/NASSCOM-VSD-SoC-Design-Program/README.md

   5. Load the generated placement definition in the magic tool and review the placement.

      _Area of die in microns = Die width in microns * Die height in microns_
- ### 1. Use the OpenLANE flow to run the picorv32a design floorplan and produce the required outputs.
+ ### Run picorv32a design floorplan using OpenLANE flow.
 Commands to start the OpenLANE flow and execute the floorplanning process.
 ```
 # Directory to invoke the OpenLANE flow: